algattik/databricks-observability/README.md

 The solution contains a cluster node initialization script that generates a configuration file for the agent, based on [templates](modules/adb) in the solution.

 Spark JMX MBeans on executor nodes are [prefixed with a configurable namespace named followed by the executor ID](https://github.com/apache/spark/blob/04816474bfcc05c7d90f7b7e8d35184d95c78cbd/core/src/main/scala/org/apache/spark/metrics/MetricsSystem.scala#L131), which is a different number on on every worker node.
-The Azure Monitor agent [does not allow regular expressions](https://learn.microsoft.com/en-us/azure/azure-monitor/app/java-jmx-metrics-configuration#types-of-collected-metrics-and-available-configuration-options) when defining JMX beans to monitor, and init scripts cannot know which executor ID will be assigned to the node they run on.
-Therefore, as a workaround, the agent configuration collects data for each MBean numbered up to the maximum number of nodes in the cluster.
+The Azure Monitor agent allows using an [object name pattern](https://docs.oracle.com/javase/8/docs/api/javax/management/ObjectName.html) when defining JMX beans to monitor, though this feature is [undocumented as of April 2023](https://learn.microsoft.com/en-us/azure/azure-monitor/app/java-jmx-metrics-configuration#types-of-collected-metrics-and-available-configuration-options) (a documentation update was submitted).
+Therefore, the agent configuration collects data for each MBean numbered up to the maximum number of nodes in the cluster.
 This value must be passed as the `MAX_WORKERS` cluster environment variable.

-For example, for the JMX metrics MBean named with the pattern `metrics:name=spark.<executorId>.executor.threadpool.startedTasks,type=gauges` , if `MAX_WORKERS=3`, the agent is configured on every executor node to monitor the MBeans:
+For example, the JMX metrics MBean pattern `metrics:name=spark.*.executor.threadpool.startedTasks,type=gauges` would match each of the following MBeans on a cluster with 3 worker nodes:

 ```
 metrics:name=spark.0.executor.threadpool.startedTasks,type=gauges